Draghoyns/FLAIR-1/src/zone_detect/metrics/README.md

 - Ensure the input dataset matches the expected structure.
 - For more details, refer to the code in `main.py`.
+- For custom parameters, you can manually change `frozen_config.yaml`

 ## TODO